yschristian/ampersand-challenge/README.md

 - **Expo** was used to simplify the setup and development process.
 Expo provides a managed workflow that handles many native configurations for you.
 - **FlatList** was used instead of `RecyclerView`, which is the native Android equivalent.
 This choice was made to maintain cross-platform compatibility in React Native.
 - The landscape layout was optimized for tablets by detecting screen size and orientation, ensuring a better user experience on larger screens.

-## Screenshots
-(Add screenshots of the app running on a phone and tablet in both portrait and landscape modes.)